Societal breakdown in the Gaza Strip during the Gaza war: Rad'a Force

+Abu Suneima family

+Members of the Abu Suneima family shouted pro-Hamas slogans, during their attack against former Popular Forces leader Yasser Abu Shabab.

 Stabilization efforts

 Several initiatives arose to try and maintain order in regions where Hamas withdrew, some of whom cooperated with the Israel Defense Forces.
 Law enforcement shifted to more "improvisational" strategies towards resolving interpersonal issues between citizens, regulating traffic, and keeping the peace at markets and public spaces.
 Law enforcement also implemented strategies to improve effective humanitarian aid distribution such as assisting distribution, fending off looters or desperate citizens, and working to prevent rapid price increases for market goods.
 Large families assisted with food and aid distribution in collaboration with aid convoys.

 Several Palestinian factions hosted by Hamas, the Popular Front for the Liberation of Palestine (PFLP), and Palestinian Islamic Jihad worked with regional clans and families to create protection committees to maintain security, help with regulating markets, preventing overcrowding around aid trucks, and preventing looting or uncoordinated aid delivery.
 Many members of these committed were masked men armed with heavy sticks or automatic firearms, with some committees including children on active duty.

 During the war, Hamas killed and maimed people who they said were looters.